Innovation and collaborative, synchronized program management for new programs

 The launch of a communication satellite into space is a traumatic event for its parts and pieces.
 Components are heavily exposed to the eventuality of breakdown or damage, yet engineers need to ensure that the satellite reaches its orbit in faultless operating condition.

-Thales Alenia Space, a leading European space satellite and payloads manufacturer, partners with Siemens PLM Software to explore new methods for satellite testing.
+Thales Alenia Space, a leading European space satellite and payloads manufacturer, partners with Siemens to explore new methods for satellite testing.
 Thales Alenia Space is a joint venture between Thales (67 percent) and Leonardo (33 percent).
 Combining 40 years of experience with a unique blend of expertise, talents and cultures, Thales Alenia Space architects design and deliver high-technology solutions for telecommunications, navigation, earth observation, environmental management, exploration, science and orbital infrastructures.

 Dynamic environmental testing encompasses a number of essential tests for qualification of space hardware, and acoustic testing is one of those most crucial steps.
 It subjects an item to intense noise levels while measuring its vibration response.
 This test is performed on both component (reflectors, solar panels) and system (full satellite) levels.

 Satellite acoustic testing is traditionally performed in acoustic reverberant rooms.
 In most cases, these large facilities (sometimes over 1,000 cubic meters to accommodate large spacecraft) are filled with gaseous nitrogen which has a lower sound absorption coefficient than air.
 The noise is generated by modulators connected to horns placed in the chamber; the result is a noise level that can reach over 150 decibels (dB).
 In these facilities, engineers simulate the noise field that excites the satellite in the fairing of the launcher.
 In addition to its extensive offering for multichannel data acquisition, Simcenter offers a comprehensive solution to control acoustic signals in the reverberant room.